If you are applying for the part-time course or from outside the UK/EU, click apply now.

 This degree prepares you for an exciting career in social media management, marketing and the digital industry.
 It is also highly relevant to many positions in industry, commerce and the Civil Service, as well as to jobs in the arts and voluntary sectors.

 Rub shoulders with BBC Newcastle journalists, get advice from former Sky News journalists and see a Newsroom in action in our innovative mediaHUB.
 Students are responsible for all news-gathering, programme production and advertising.

 Other opportunities for real-world experience available on campus include Spark online magazine, Fashion North, SR-News, Northern Lights and SportsByte, which are all linked to our Journalism and Media courses.

 Be inspired by our academics and their strong industry contacts.
-We have excellent links with national employers such as the BBC, ITV, Sky and Sky Sports News, Armani, Premier League football clubs - all destinations for recent graduates of our media courses.
+We have excellent links with national employers, social media managers and bloggers across the country.
+These include Armani, BBC, ITV, Michael Kors, NHS Trust, Sky, Traidcraft and Premier League football clubs - all destinations for recent graduates of our media courses.
 We also have strong ties with regional media, public relations and marketing companies and students will have the opportunity to network with prospective clients and employers.